shivamkesarwani/job-agent/README.md

 **Features:**
 - View all scraped jobs sorted by AI relevance score
 - Search jobs by MongoDB ID
-- Filter by source portal (Remotive, RemoteOK, Arbeitnow, LinkedIn)
+- Filter by source portal (LinkedIn)
 - Filter by minimum relevance score (slider)
 - Full-text search by title, company, or skill
 - View full job details with AI summary and skill tags